Our three-year Professional Training Program (PTP) is a full-time, post-secondary program that provides education and training in dance.

 - Pedagogy 2, to develop the unique skills required for teaching creative movement to young children

-- Pedagogy 3, to develop the skills needed to teach contemporary dance at beginner and elementary levels, including participation in practicum teaching sessions
+- Pedagogy 3, to develop the skills needed to teach modern/contemporary dance at beginner and elementary levels, including participation in practicum teaching sessions

 - Career Paths, to provide students with confidence, the relevant writing and organizational skills, and an understanding of the profession